Earth Fare grocery chain is shutting down, 6 SC stores affected

-Earth Fare, an organic grocer that expanded to the Charleston market more than 20 years ago, is shutting down, citing "continued challenges" in the retail business and mounting debt.
+Earth Fare, an organic grocer that expanded to the Charleston market more than 20 years ago, is shutting down, citing “continued challenges” in the retail business and mounting debt load that it can’t refinance.

 The Asheville, N.C.-based supermarket operator said Monday it has started liquidating inventory and fixtures at all of its 50 stores, including six in South Carolina.

 Locally, the retailer has two stores.
-Its original Charleston-area location opened in 1997 in South Windermere shopping center on Folly Road in West Ashley, not far from a rival location that Whole Foods Market opened in 2018.
-The company expanded to North Main Street in Summerville in 2013.
+Its original Charleston-area location opened in 1997 in South Windermere shopping center on Folly Road in West Ashley, not far from a supermarket that larger rival Whole Foods Market opened in 2018.
+The company expanded to North Main Street in Summerville in 2015 as the anchor of the newly built Summerville Marketplace Shopping Center.
+A short-lived Mount Pleasant location was shuttered in 2007 after a three-year run.

-Customers at the longtime South Windermere shop expressed shock and dismay that the chain is shutting down.
+Employees declined at the South Windermere market declined to comment Monday.
+Customers said they were dismayed to learn the chain is shutting down.

 “I’m very disappointed,” said Karen Spodarek of Folly Beach.
 “It’s my favorite store.
 They have the best organic produce selection of anybody in the city.”

-Longtime customer Jeanne Boylan of James Island couldn't believe the news either.
+Longtime customer Jeanne Boylan of James Island couldn’t believe the decision, either.

 “I’ve been coming here since 1997,” she said.
 “That’s disappointing.
 But we still have Whole Foods as a fall back.”